-This checklist assists all schools to meet their duty of care and work health and safety obligations and helps Government schools to meet the Department's Safety Management Procedure.
+This checklist assists Department for Education schools to meet their duty of care and work health and safety obligations outlined in the department's Safety Management Procedure.

 - ✓ Ensure your policy reflects all of these statements if you would like to achieve or maintain SunSmart recognition. - There are some additional optional statements you may like to consider.